anjan-iixi/Python-Projects/Scrape Youtube Using API By Python/README.md

 * Public API access limits apply; use API key responsibly.
 * If scraping, respect YouTube's terms of service and rate limits.

+## Summary

+Using the **YouTube Data API** in Python is straightforward: you enable the API in Google Cloud, install the client library, and then call methods like channels().list to retrieve channel stats.
+The returned **JSON includes keys** for subscriber count and total views, which we parse into Python integers.
+Finally, we display or save these results.
+This approach avoids fragile web scraping and uses Google’s approved API, ensuring a reliable solution that can be showcased on your **GitHub portfolio**.

+**Sources:** Official YouTube Data API documentation and tutorials (see especially the Python examples for channels().list), which demonstrate exactly how to fetch and read channel statistics using Python.